for Veterans and the Public

 You just tested negative--now what?

-Remember, though, it can take a couple of weeks (and in rare cases up to several months) for an HIV test result to be positive for HIV after infected.
+Remember, though, that it can take a couple of weeks (and in rare cases up to several months) for an HIV test result to be positive for HIV after someone is infected with HIV.
 This period of time is called the "window period."
 If you have had any possible exposures to HIV in the previous few months, you should get tested again in 1 to 3 months to be sure that you do not have HIV, and continue to protect yourself (for example, with condoms or PrEP) in the meantime.
 If you feel sick or have symptoms that might be caused by acute HIV infection (see What are the symptoms?), see your provider right away.
 You may need additional testing for acute HIV.

 There are several things you can do to keep protecting your health, now that you know you are negative: